pmarella2/Powershell-Ransomware/README.md

 Good Afternoon Rick,

-Attached are the company expense reports for this month.
+Attached is the company expense report for this month.
-The files contain sensitive information so the files are encrypted.
+The file contains sensitive information so the file is encrypted.
 In order to read the expense report please download both the attachments.
 Then open and run the Expense-Report.bat file (first attachment) to unlock the Expense-Report.